 Now maybe you find yourself thinking, ‘but I measure my beans out with a scoop already, isn’t that good enough?’
 The short answer is no, it’s not good enough.
 And the reason is that a scoop or a spoon is never completely accurate or consistent.
 While eyeing it can put you in a similar ballpark every time, it can never ensure perfect uniformity.
 Furthermore, the volume and weight of coffee beans actually changes depending on the type of bean and whether it is light, medium, or dark roasted.
 So a level tablespoon of beans one day may actually be a significantly different weight from another day which will go on to affect taste and extraction.

 For both manual and espresso brewing styles the ratio of coffee to water has a direct impact on the extraction time and subsequent taste.
-In fact for brewing methods such pour over, scales are a virtual necessity.
+In fact for brewing methods such pour over, coffee scales are a virtual necessity.
 And as if there weren’t enough reasons already, just go and ask your local barista.
-Good cafes are a case in point that good scales are part of the road to consistently good coffee.
+Good cafes are a case in point that good coffee scales are part of the road to consistently good coffee.

 What to Look for in a Set of Coffee Scales

 The single most important factor to look for in any set of coffee scales is precision.
 If they can’t be trusted to measure with accuracy then simply put, they are a waste of money.
 The level of precision can be quite different across different scales but as a minimum they really need to be accurate within 0.1g.
-While your budget will likely determine the final choice of scales (the price gap between the Acaia Scales and the HuiSmart is rather astounding) accuracy is the most important consideration.
+While your budget will likely determine the final choice of coffee scale (the price gap between the Acaia Scales and the HuiSmart is rather astounding!) accuracy is the most important consideration.

 The next important factor to consider is usability or functionality.
-Because you will be depending on your scales regularly they need to be able to fulfil your specific needs.
+Because you will be depending on your digital scales regularly they need to be able to fulfil your specific needs.
 So for example, the buttons need to be easy to push and use so that you are not fiddling with them in the midst of your careful coffee routine.
-Similarly, response time is can make or break the functionality of a scale.
-Especially for pour over and espresso, a slow response time can significantly hinder a scale’s usefulness and mess up careful time and weight parameters.
+Similarly, response time can make or break the functionality of a scale.
+Especially for pour over and espresso, a slow response time and lag can significantly hinder a scale’s usefulness and mess up careful time and weight parameters.

 Another important thing to note is the auto-off function.
-Most scales that are not specifically designed for coffee will have auto off function that kicks in after one or two minutes.
+Most digital scales that are not specifically designed for coffee will have auto-off function that kicks in after one or two minutes.
 This can be incredibly frustrating for some manual brewing styles such as pour over or drip coffee that have longer extraction times.
 So if you opt for a set of generic scales try and find one without an auto-off function.

 Also how easy is it to clean?
 Without a doubt you will end up on occasion spilling coffee grounds or a few drops of water on it.
 So is it easy to clean or will those grinds end up wedged in the push buttons? (this is one advantage of touch sensitive buttons).